pikweeen/obsidian-vaults/Eric_VA_career/README.md

 1. Create a **new Unity project**.
 2. **Drag and drop your `.wav` files into the timeline, and then onto the scene**.
 Make sure to **do this separately for each `.assets`**.
 If the sounds you're changing are in three different files, you need to do this three times.
-	| Don't worry about the Camera, light source etc, they won't affect anything.
+	</br> Don't worry about the Camera, light source etc, they won't affect anything.
-3. Select `File > Build Settings` and **build the project**.
+1. Select `File > Build Settings` and **build the project**.
 Pick a good folder.
 This will generate `.assets` and `.resource` files with your things.
-4. **Rename the `.resource` to something that identifies your mod**.
+2. **Rename the `.resource` to something that identifies your mod**.
 You should never replace the vanilla `.resource` in the game files, because other assets may depend on it.
 ## 4. Fix your assets (Asset Bundle Extractor, ABE)

-We need to modify something in the `.assets` to reference the new name of the `.resources`, which can only be done when the asset is in txt format.
+We need to modify something in the `.assets` to reference the new name of the `.resources`, which can only be done when the asset is in `txt` format.
 1. **Open the `.assets` with ABE, select its contents and select `Export Dump > Dump as text file`.**
 2. This will generate as many `.txt`'s as new sounds you made.
 You need to **go in all of them and change the `m_Source` field to the exact name of the `.resource`** that Unity generated for you.
 Have fun.
 ## 5. Put your sounds into the vanilla assets (ABE)